TCU

 The biggest needs for TCU are a starting center and depth on the wing.
 Edmonds played center last season due to the injury to Diallo, but his more natural position is power forward.

-A versatile wing would round out the roster nicely.
+The final piece could be a versatile wing.
 TCU has reportedly been in contact with Oregon State wing Isaiah Sy.

 Another important factor that could impact TCU’s approach is the NCAA’s looming decision on changing the eligibility rules for athletes.
 Many expect that the NCAA will do away with redshirt years and give athletes five seasons to play.
 That’s why a player like Pierre entered his name into the portal, in case the ruling is passed, and he could have one more year.